unik-name/docs.unikname.network/docs/uns-network-key-concepts/README.md

 ### [Decentralized ID: the UNIK Non Fongible Token](/uns-network-key-concepts/unik-did-nft)

 Every @unikname is a unique string of characters, forming a human-readable identifier, easily readable, pronounceable and shareable like an email address.
 They're built with SafeTypo© technology for a peerless User eXperience.
-Every @unikname materializes in the form of a Non Fongible Token called UNIK within the <uns/> blockchain, and becomes Decentralized IDs, also calle DID.
+Every @unikname materializes in the form of a Non Fongible Token called UNIK within the <uns/> blockchain, and becomes Decentralized IDs, also called DID.

 ### [Registries of properties](/uns-network-key-concepts/unik-property)